timboudreau/audio_unit_rust_demo/README.md

    project/application target for it to build.
 Ensure there is one - just go to Product > Scheme > New Scheme and it will be the default in the dialog that pops up - just press Enter.
+ * Building the *installers* fails with a message like `ZenLimiter/install_root/ZenLimiter.app/Contents/PlugIns/ZenLimiterExtension.appex/Contents/Frameworks/ZenLimiterFramework.framework`:
+   I have not tracked down the exact cause of this (it happens in some, but not all of my plugin projects), but the fix is, in the *application target*'s Build Phases | Embed Frameworks, to change the destination for the framework project from the default (in the combo box) of `Frameworks` to `Plugins and Foundation Extensions` (again, in that combo box) and add `Frameworks` to the
+   *Subpath* field below it.
+This took some digging to figure out - it ensures the framework is where the installer builder expects it to be underneath the application project; what is a mystery is why this is *not a problem* for some of my projects, but these tend to be the earliest ones created, so it may be an artifact of the Xcode build settings version they use.
+TBD.

 Misc Audio Unit Build, Run and Registration Quirks